Trauma-Informed Restorative Massage Therapy

 I’ve been practicing as a Registered Massage Therapist since graduating with honours from the International Academy of Applied Health in 2013.
 Since 1999 I’ve trained and worked as a registered acupressure therapist, registered yoga teacher and have completed many years of training and mentorship as a meditation teacher.

-I bring years of experience as a community mental health worker to my treatments and more recently have finished an immersive program that focus on body-based, trauma-informed somatic coaching.
+I bring years of experience as a community mental health worker to my treatments and more recently have finished an immersive program in body-based, trauma-informed somatic coaching.
 You can read more about me and my training here.

 It can be helpful for some new patients to have a short chat by phone or zoom before adding your name to the waiting list or coming in for your first visit.